+When researching the history of many of Scotland’s distilleries it is clear that many have a common history.
+Opened in the late 1800s Victorian boom era, it ran into financial trouble in the 20th century due to two world wars, the great depression, US prohibition, high taxation and post-war rationing.
 When you look at it like that it’s amazing any distillery survived.
-Aultmore distillery though was always very highly sought after by the blenders so its future was always secure.
-It was considered a very valuable asset.
-So much so, that this really restricted any single malt whisky from this distillery being bottled.
+Aultmore though was always very highly sought-after by the blenders so its future was always secure.
+It was considered a very valuable asset so much so that this really restricted any single malt whisky from this distillery being bottled.

-Besides that, there haven’t been many official distillery releases besides a few Travel Retail specials.
+Besides that, there haven’t been many official distillery releases besides a few travel retail specials.
 However, the Independent Bottlers have certainly released a huge amount over the years.
 This is proof that whisky enthusiasts have driven demand.

 Capacity: 3.2m litres

 Casks Used: Bourbon, Sherry plus many different finishes in a variety of casks.